DroidDrive/lely-core/README.md

 # Lely core libraries

+This is a fork of the [n7 space (ecss) lely-core library](https://gitlab.com/n7space/canopen/lely-core) which was adapted for the use with [modm](https://github.com/modm-io/modm).
+A more specific explanation of how to use this can be found in the [modm repository for this module](https://github.com/DroidDrive/lely_modm) and the [stm32 example project](https://github.com/DroidDrive/lely_modm_example/)

-The Lely core libraries are a collection of C and C++ libraries and tools, providing hih-performance I/O and sensor/actuator control for robotics and IoT applications.
+> The Lely core libraries are a collection of C and C++ libraries and tools,
+> providing hih-performance I/O and sensor/actuator control for robotics and IoT
+> applications.
 The libraries are cross-platform and have few dependencies.
+They
-They can be even be used on bare-metal microcontrollers with as little as 32 kB RAM.
+> can be even be used on bare-metal microcontrollers with as little as 32 kB RAM.

 ## Overview